petermost/Sourcetrail/README.md

 It is important to clone the repository with the **submodules** and the **symlinks**:
 ```
+# note under windows either development mode or an elevated git terminal/console is required or the git clone fails
+# due to failing of symlink creation
 git clone https://github.com/petermost/Sourcetrail.git --recurse-submodules --config core.symlinks=true
 ```
 and get the updates with: